AgarwalConsulting/Go-Training/challenges/basic.md

 ## 0. FizzBuzz challenge

 Print numbers 1 to 100:

 - for every number divisible by 3 print "Fizz" instead
 - for every number divisible by 5 print "Buzz" instead
 - for numbers divisible by 3 & 5 print "FizzBuzz"

-Ensure that you define the logic in a separate package.
+- for other numbers print them as is

-Extra Challenge:
+### Extra Challenge

 - Create a function `fizzBuzz` which takes a `int` and returns a `string`
+- Ensure that you define the logic in a separate package.

 ## 1. Input from user